Hellenia speciosa

-Cheilocostus speciosus, or crêpe ginger, is a species of flowering plant in the family Costaceae.
-Some botanists have now revived the synonym Hellenia speciosa for this species.
+Hellenia speciosa, or crêpe ginger, is a species of flowering plant in the family Costaceae.
+It is a herbaceous perennial rhizomatous geophyte which is also known by Cheilocostus speciosus and other botanical names.

-It is native to southeast Asia and surrounding regions, from India to China to Queensland, It is especially common on the Greater Sunda Islands in Indonesia.
+It is native to southeast Asia and surrounding regions, from India to southern China, Taiwan, Indochina, Malesia, New Guinea, the Solomon Islands, and Queensland, Australia.
+It is especially common on the Greater Sunda Islands in Indonesia.
 It is also reportedly naturalised in Puerto Rico, Mauritius, Réunion, Fiji, Hawaii, Costa Rica, Belize, Melanesia, Micronesia, and the West Indies.
 It is widely cultivated as an ornamental.

 Description

-Cheilocostus speciosus and other members of the Costaceae differ from gingers by having only one row of spirally arranged leaves.
+Hellenia speciosa and other members of the Costaceae differ from gingers by having only one row of spirally arranged leaves.
 The species reproduces vegetatively by rhizome, and birds disperse the seeds when they feed on the fruits.
 The flowers have only two stamens, one is functional, with a single locule, while the other is petaloid, forming a white, bell-shaped trumpet around the fertile one.
 The true petals, also white, are small.
 The plant can reach 2 m in height.

 This plant is cultivated in South Asia and Southeast Asia for its medicinal uses, and is cultivated elsewhere as an ornamental.
-In some areas Cheilocostus speciosus is introduced and has become an invasive species.
+In some areas Hellenia speciosa is introduced and has become an invasive species.

 Habitat

-The habitat where this species is found is roadside ditches and low-lying areas in tropical forests.
+The species' habitat is low-lying areas in tropical forests and roadside ditches.
 Flowering starts after onset of the rainy season.

+Taxonomy

+In Australia the name Cheilocostus potierae is recognised by both the national and the Queensland herbariums as being distinct from Hellenia speciosa.

 Ecology

-Caterpillars of the restricted demon (Notocrypta curvifascia) feed on crêpe ginger.
+Caterpillars of the restricted demon butterfly (Notocrypta curvifascia) feed on crêpe ginger.